ElanMedoff/josh-css/rendering logic 1/README.md

 1. buttons are `inline`, but you can change their `width` and `height`

 2. replaced elements (`img`, `video`, `canvas`) are `inline`, but they can also affect block layout
+   - it's best to think of these as foreign objects in an `inline` container

-`block` elements fill the entire available horizontal space! if we don't want this to happen, we can use width: fit-content
+`block` elements fill the entire available horizontal space! if we don't want this to happen, we can use `width: fit-content`

 HOWEVER, even when blocked elements don't take up the entire `width`, another blocked element underneath it won't move up to the same line, it'll still be on the line underneath!

+### Inline elements have “magic space”

 Images are weird because they're `inline`, so they're treated as typography meaning they have a default `line-height`!
 This means the parent of an image will be a bit taller than the image itself.
 To fix this, either set the `display` to `block`, or the `line-height` to 0

+### Inline elements can line-wrap

+multiple words inside i.e. a `<strong>` will line wrap!

-unlike block elements, which can only be blocks, `inline` elements can have all kinds of weird shapes -- which is why things like width or height don't always make sense
+because `inline` elements can have all kinds of weird shapes, things like width or height don't always make sense

+### Inline-block

-`inline-block` is an element that internally acts like a `block`, but externally acts like its `inline`
+`inline-block` is an element that internally acts like a `block`, but externally acts like its `inline`. this let's you use properties like `width`, `margin-top`, etc.

 BUT `inline-block` doesn't wrap :(

 ## Width Algorithms

-When we use percentage-based widths, those percentages are based on the parent element's content space (how that's calculated is based on context box or box sizing) no matter what the `margin` of the child
+When we use percentage-based widths, those percentages are based on the parent element's content space (how that's calculated is based on context box or box sizing) - no matter what the `margin` of the child. this means that if the child has `margin`, it will actually grow _outside_ the confines of its parent when it has `width: 100%`!

 `margin: auto` on the other hand grows as much as it's able too, but it's stopped by the `margin` of the child! and `margin: auto` applies to the child directly, which is why it's stopped by the child's `margin`